hartleylabnyu/memory-specificity/README.md

 Cleaned data and parameter estimates from our fitted reinforcement-learning models can be found in the data folders within each experiment.

 ## Analysis and computational modeling code
-Data was analyzed in R using the R markdown analysis scripts found in the analysis folders.
+### System requirements and installation guide:
+Data was analyzed in R (version 4.3.1) via RStudio (version 2023.09.1+49) and Matlab (version 2020b) on macOS Ventura.
+Code likely works with other software versions and operating systems but has not been tested.
+Instructions for installation can be found [here](https://posit.co/download/rstudio-desktop/) and [here](https://www.mathworks.com/help/install/).

+### Instructions for use
-Computational model-fitting was conducted in Matlab (version 2020b).
-Modeling code is also located in the analysis folders.
+Computational model-fitting was conducted in Matlab with the [cbm package](https://github.com/payampiray/cbm).
+Modeling code is located in the analysis folders for each experiment.
+To fit models to behavioral data:
+1. First, run fit_cbm_lap.m to individually fit each participant's choice data with the models.
+2. Then, run fit_cbm_hbi.m to conduct hierarchical fitting and model comparison.

+Regression analyses were conducted and figures were created in R. The R markdown analysis scripts found in the analysis folders will reproduce the analyses described in the manuscript.

 ## Contact info
-For questions, please contact katenuss@princeton.edu
+For questions, please contact katenuss@princeton.edu.